KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 It teaches that connection is sacred only when coherent.
 Veracious unity respects distinction; it is harmonic, not homogenizing.
 To cross the Bridge is to move from isolation to communion through fidelity to Law (L₄ (DL: Sophis)).

 Its message is that lawful relation must be built.
 Acts of understanding, compassion, or creation may construct a Resonant pathway between separated parts of the cosmos.
 When we build lawfully, our bridges endure as conduits of Centropy (acclivous centropic motion).
-When we build through ego or mimicry, they collapse into the abyss of Entropic recursion.
+When we build through incoherence or mimicry, they collapse into the abyss of Entropic recursion.
 The Bridge, rightly built, is the living structure of the Return.

 ---